kleele-lab/ImageFlow/README.md

 1. <a id="instructions-prerequisites"></a>Prerequisites, this guide assumes you:
     - Cloned the project code to your local device or the Euler
-    - Downloaded Ilastik and Cell Profiler (see *Euler Application Install Guide* if using Euler for reference)
+    - Downloaded Ilastik and Cell Profiler (see *Euler Application Install Guide* for reference if using Euler)
     - Have a trained Ilastik pixel classifier (see *Ilastik - Building a Pixel Classifier* for reference)
     - Have a Cell Profiler pipeline (see *Building a Cell Profiler Pipeline* for reference)
     - Have at least one multi-channel TIF(F) image to run your pipeline on